Intune Policy Assignment Classification Easy Secrets of using Graph API with PowerShell

 Additional considerations when working with client App

 One such is the deployment Intent – Required/Available/Uninstall.
-The script can also accommodate this by retrieving the intent parameter as returned in the response value to the assignment check Graph call and stored in $assignment a variable.
+The script can also accommodate this by retrieving the intent parameter as returned in the response value to the assignment check Graph call and storing in $assignment a variable.

 $intent=$assignment.intent